loganpkg/spot/README.md

 In the example below, the quote characters are changed to `[` and `]`.
 Then a new macro called `world` is created with a defining text of `cool`. `world` is then shown to expand to `cool`, as expected.
-The example assumes that this is a new execution of m4 and that `world` is not a pre-existing macro, otherwise it would need to be quoted in order to be redefined.

 It superficially looks like `x` is defined as `[[hello $1]]`, however, as `[[hello $1]]` is read from the _input_, quote mode is entered and exited,